 10 | Take your gyaru first-aid kit everywhere you go

 Not the plasters and medicine kind (although those are good too) but the gyaru kind.
 Whenever I go out for day trips I always pack with me eyelash glue, tweezers, lip gloss, a mirror and a small eyelash case for when your lashes fall off and you can’t be bothered to put them back on (you don’t want them crushed in the bottom of your bag!)
 I take hand sanitiser and moisturiser with me too to keep my hands nice and refreshing.

 And there you have it!
-Those are my tips for any gyaru travelling, whether it’s long-term or short-term.
+Those are my tips for any gyaru on holiday, whether it’s long-term or short-term.
 Let me know if you have any questions or if you have other tips for those going on holiday.

-*please note although this is sponsored, I only post about those I would highly recommend from having a good experience with them.
+*please note although this is post contains gifted items, I only post about those I would highly recommend from having a good experience with them.
 I keep it real on this blog – so no false advertising here!